In a previous article, we installed Let's Encrypt in Exchange Server. Everything is working great…

 Exchange OWA and ECP are not working.
-Logging into Exchange 2016 OWA is showing you an error.
+Signing in to Exchange 2016 OWA is showing you an error.
 The error is showing that there is a Server Error in ‘/owa’ Application.
 When trying with ECP it’s showing Server Error in ‘/ecp’ Application.
 How did this happen and what is the solution to it?
 In this article, you will learn how to fix Exchange 2016 Server Error in ‘/owa’ Application.

 Server Error in ‘/owa’ Application